 The Labor Market Index is significantly linked to residential living patterns in the jurisdiction.
 Residents who live near the northern and western parts of the city have lower index scores, this area includes the R/ECAP tract previously identified.
 There is less of a geographic link to Jobs Proximity Index scores.
-There are some tracts with lower Jobs Proximity Index scores, but they are distributed more evenly throughout the jurisdiction, though the eastern portion of the city generally has lower scores.
+There are some tracts with lower Jobs Proximity Index scores but they are distributed more evenly throughout the jurisdiction, though the eastern portion of the city generally has lower scores.
+These indices point to a pattern where all residents live near jobs but not all are able to access those economic opportunities due to other factors such as education or transportation.